brazil-data-cube/compendium-harmonization/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/gpl-3.0.html>.

-### Evaluating Landsat-8 and Sentinel-2 Nadir BRDF Adjusted Reflectance (NBAR) on South of Brazil through a Reproducible and Replicable Workflow
+-->

+### A reproducible and replicable approach for harmonizing Landsat-8 and Sentinel-2 images

 [![rc](https://img.shields.io/badge/research%20compendium-ready-brightgreen)](#)

 This is the official `Research Compendium` (RC) documentation, with all the materials (Codes, data, and computing environments) needed for the reproduction, replication, and evaluation of the results presented in the paper:

-> Marujo *et al* (2022). `Evaluating Landsat-8 and Sentinel-2 Nadir BRDF Adjusted Reflectance (NBAR) on South of Brazil through a Reproducible and Replicable Workflow`.
-This Paper will be submitted in June 2022.
+> Marujo *et al* (2022). `A reproducible and replicable approach for harmonizing Landsat-8 and Sentinel-2 images`.
+This Paper will be submitted in September 2022.

 #### Research Compendium Content